 A CLA is an agreement between your company and the volunteers in your community.
 Usually, it's about how the work done by the community may be used and who has permission to use it.
 You can add your own CLA in your team settings and only let people who accept the CLA contribute.
 It is advisable to seek advice from a legal expert as legal matters can be complicated and sensitive in nature.

 Your crowdsourcing efforts will only be scalable if your community becomes partly self-managed.
 Think about Wikipedia.
 Thanks to community admins, Wikipedia doesn’t have to hire a large team to handle edit disputes, block disruptive users, etc. Likewise, having well-structured translation teams lets you delegate some responsibilities to your community members.

-Within Transifex, there are 6 different user roles: Admin, Project Maintainer, Team Manager, Language Coordinator, Reviewer, and Translator.
-We suggest you only give Admin, Project Maintainer, and Team Manager roles to people from your company, and assign one of the other three roles to members of your community.
+Transifex has six user roles: Admin, Project Maintainer, Team Manager, Language Coordinator, Reviewer, and Translator.
+We suggest you only give Admin, Project Maintainer, and Team Manager roles to people from your company and assign one of the other three roles to members of your community.
 Here’s one way to use these roles:

 Translator - Translators have the most basic permissions – they can only submit translations.
 It’s best to start off any new community member in a translator role.
-You can always promote them to another role later on after they’ve earned your trust.
+You can always promote them to another position later.